Jonathon-Fleming/ToxPi-GIS/Examples/Vignette4: Hotspot Analysis and Dashboard Creation.md

 </p>

 6. Add raw data containing cases and deaths to the project
-7. Open hotspot layer attribute table and add field named FIPS of data type long
+7. Open hotspot layer attribute table and add field named FIPSLong of data type long

 <p align = "center">
 <img src="https://github.com/Jonathon-Fleming/ToxPi-GIS/blob/main/Images/AttributeTable.PNG" data-canonical-
 src="https://github.com/Jonathon-Fleming/ToxPi-GIS/blob/main/Images/AttributeTable.PNG" width="300" height="200" />
 </p>

+8. Calculate FIPSLong field by setting it equal it to the FIPS column(This step allows for joining to raw data since it reads in as type Long)
+9. Use Join Field Tool to join the Hotspot result layer with the raw data using FIPSLong and FIPS to obtain any desired fields